Help Me Choose: Exfoliating Skin Care

 We have natural soaps that we call "exfoliating" soaps, but we also have many soaps that contain ingredients that provide gentle exfoliation.

-Rubbing a simple soap bar that contains crushed or powdered botanicals or even clays can help remove dead skin cells.
+Rubbing a simple soap bar containing botanicals or clays can help remove dead skin cells.

 SOME NOTES

-Depending on the type of exfoliation used, a bit of moisturizer is probably needed.
+Depending on the type of exfoliation used, moisturizer may be needed.
 Remember, moisturizers hydrate best when dead cells have just been scrubbed away.

 If you are sure whether or not you to exfoliate, try the tape test mentioned above.
-Look the surface of your skin.
-Do you see clogged pores, dryness or roughness?
+Look at the surface of your skin.
+Do you see clogged pores, dryness, or roughness?

 Facial skin should be treated delicately, using very little pressure and small textured granules.
 Since facial skin may already be inflamed due to acne breakouts, NEVER use harsh facial scrubs on blemished skin, and NEVER use any facial scrub aggressively on blemished skin.
 Simple exfoliation occurs every time you wash your face from the friction of rubbing your skin with your hands, washcloth, or gentle facial pad.